rfreidel/FreeBSD_Linux_Game_Launcher/README.md

 # I recommend not using this code
-(except as an example of poorly written code)
+(except as an example of poorly written code) I titled it game launcher, yet the launcher does not function, however the arch install does

 Linux Gaming with Arch Linux ennvironment